Kwirtz/novelpy/docs/source/indicators.rst

    Compute novelty score for every paper for the focal_year based on Uzzi et al. 2013

-   :param str id_variable: Name of the key which value give the identity of the document.
+   :param str id_variable: Name of the key whose value gives the document's identity.
-   :param str year_variable: Name of the key which value is the year of creation of the document.
+   :param str year_variable: Name of the key whose value is the year of creation of the document.
-   :param str ref_variable: Name of the key which value is the list of ids cited by the doc
+   :param str ref_variable: Name of the key whose value is the list of ids cited by the doc
    :param list entity: Which variables embedded to run the algorithm (e.g ["title","abstract"])
-   :param int focal_year: Calculate the novelty score for every document which has a year_variable = focal_year.
+   :param int focal_year: Calculate the novelty score for every document with a year_variable = focal_year.
    :param int embedding_dim: Dimension of the embedding of entity.
-   :param str collection_name: Name of the collection or the json file containing the variable.
+   :param str collection_name: Name of the collection or the JSON file containing the variable.
-   :param str collection_embedding_name: Name of the collection or the json file containing the entity embedded.
+   :param str collection_embedding_name: Name of the collection or the JSON file containing the entity embedded.
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file.
+   :param str client_name: Mongo URI if the data are hosted on a MongoDB instead of a JSON file.
    :param str db_name: Name of the MongoDB.
-   :param fun distance_type : distance function, this function need to take an array with documents as row and features as columns, it needs to return a square matrix of distance between documents
+   :param fun distance_type : distance function, this function need to take an array with documents as row and features as columns.
+It needs to return a square matrix of distance between documents
    :param bool density: If True, save an array where each cell is the score of a distance between a pair of document.
 If False, save only the percentiles of this array